surtarso/asap-cabinet-fe/README.md

 ### About

 This is my personal frontend for my cabinet.
 It's As Simple As Possible.
-If you need help installing and configuring Visual Pinball X check my [wiki](https://github.com/surtarso/vpx-frontend/wiki) page, also check my [vpx-frontend](https://github.com/surtarso/vpx-frontend/) tools to ease the process of settings tables up.
+If you need help installing and configuring Visual Pinball X check my [wiki](https://github.com/surtarso/vpx-gui-tools/wiki/Visual-Pinball-X-on-Debian-Linux) page, also check my [vpx-gui-tools](https://github.com/surtarso/vpx-gui-tools/) to ease the process of settings tables up.